-Box 25.1 Clinicians Must Know the 9 Criterion Symptom Domains for Major Depressive Disorder Based on the Diagnostic and Statistical Manual of Mental Disorders
+Box 23.1.
+Clinicians Must Know the Nine Criterion Symptom Domains for Major Depressive Disorder Based on the Diagnostic and Statistical Manual of Mental Disorders (DSM) [1]

-- 1. Depressed mood.
+- 1. Depressed mood

-- 2. Loss of interest or pleasure (anhedonia).
+- 2. Loss of interest or pleasure (anhedonia)

-- 3. Appetite disturbance.
+- 3. Appetite disturbance

-- 4. Sleep disturbance.
+- 4. Sleep disturbance

-- 5. Psychomotor agitation or retardation.
+- 5. Psychomotor agitation or retardation

-- 6. Fatigue and tiredness.
+- 6. Fatigue and tiredness

-- 7. Worthlessness, feeling like a burden, or guilty.
+- Worthlessness, feeling like a burden, or guilty

-- 8. Difficulty concentrating.
+- 8. Difficulty concentrating

-- 9. Recurring thoughts of death or suicide.
+- 9. Recurring thoughts of death or suicide

-25.1 Prevalence of Depression in Patients with CKD
+23.1 Prevalence of Depression in Patients with CKD

 There is a high prevalence of depression in patients with chronic illnesses such as cardiovascular diseases (CVD) and ESKD.
 The point prevalences of depression in the general population and the primary care setting are estimated to be 2-4% and 5-10%, respectively [2].
-Conversely, point prevalence of depression in patients with chronic diseases such as postmyocardial infarction (MI), congestive heart failure (CHF), and ESKD on chronic dialysis is much higher at 16%, 14%, and 25%, respectively [2].
+On the other hand, the point prevalences of depression in patients with chronic diseases such as postmyocardial infarction (MI), congestive heart failure (CHF), and ESKD on chronic dialysis are much higher at 16, 14, and 26\%, respectively [2].

-A distinction must be made between the presence of depressive affect or depressive symptoms ascertained from patients by the use of self-report scales vs. a depressive disorder diagnosis (such as MDD) made by a physician using an interview.
-The majority of studies reporting prevalence of depression in patients with CKD and ESKD used self-report questionnaires to assess depressive symptoms instead of reporting a physician or interview-based diagnosis.
-Unfortunately, the estimates by self-reported rating scales may overestimate the presence of MDD, particularly in patients with advanced CKD or ESKD treated with maintenance dialysis, given the over-emphasis of the somatic symptoms of depression, such as appetite changes, sleep disturbance, and fatigue that are commonly present in such patients [7].
-This was illustrated in a meta-analysis [7], where the prevalence of depression in ESKD patients on maintenance dialysis when ascertained by self-report scales was much higher at 39.3%, 95% confidence interval (CI) (36.8-42.0%) vs. by interview at 22.8%, 95% CI (18.6-27.6%).
-In addition, point prevalence estimates of interview-based depression were also high in CKD stages 1-5 patients not treated with maintenance dialysis at 21.4%, 95% CI (11.1-37.2), as well as in kidney transplant recipients at 25.7%, 95% CI (12.8-44.9), but not as precise as that for patients with ESKD, as reflected in the wide confidence intervals.
-This could be due to a lesser number of studies evaluating point prevalence of depression in lower stage CKD patients and transplant recipients.
+A distinction must be made between the presence of depressive affect or depressive symptoms ascertained from patients by the use of self-report scales and a depressive disorder diagnosis (such as MDD) made by a physician using an interview.
+The majority of studies reporting the prevalence of depression in patients with CKD and ESKD used self-report questionnaires to assess depressive symptoms instead of reports by a physician or interview-based diagnosis.
+Unfortunately, the estimates by self-reported rating scales may overestimate the presence of MDD, particularly in patients with advanced CKD or ESKD treated with maintenance dialysis, given the overemphasis of the somatic symptoms of depression, such as appetite changes, sleep disturbance, and fatigue that are commonly present in such patients.
+This was illustrated in a recent metaanalysis [3], where the prevalence of depression in ESKD patients on maintenance dialysis when ascertained by self-report scales was much higher at 39.3 %; 95 % CI 36.8-42.0 vs. by interview at 22.8 %; 95 % CI 18.6-27.6.
+In addition, point prevalence estimates of interview-based depression were also high in CKD stages 1-5 patients not treated with maintenance dialysis (21.4 %; 95 % CI 11.1-37.2), as well as in kidney transplant recipients (25.7 %; 95 % CI 12.8-44.9), but not as precise as those for patients with ESKD, as reflected in the wide confidence intervals.
+This could be due to a lesser number of studies evaluating the point prevalence of depression in earlystage CKD patients and transplant recipients.

-25.2 Association of Depression with Adverse Clinical Outcomes
+23.2 Association of Depression with Adverse Clinical Outcomes

-CKD or ESKD patients experiencing either depressive symptoms based on self-report scales or a clinical diagnosis of MDD are at a much higher risk of adverse clinical events as compared to similar patients without such symptoms or diagnosis (Box 25.2).
+CKD or ESKD patients experiencing either depressive symptoms based on self-report scales or a clinical diagnosis of MDD are at a much higher risk of adverse clinical events as compared to similar patients without such symptoms or diagnosis (Box 23.2) [4-7].
 These findings were not only reported in the kidney but also in the cardiovascular literature.
-Risk of death and hospitalization within a year double in ESKD patients on chronic dialysis with a clinical diagnosis of MDD compared to those without it [8-11].
-In addition, a clinical diagnosis of MDD may increase cumulative hospital days and number of admissions to the hospital by 30%, independent of other comorbidities (Box 25.2) [8-11].
-Furthermore, MDD is an independent risk factor for recurrent cardiac events, re-hospitalization, and death in many chronic diseases including CVD and CHF, similar to its independent association with the risk of hospitalization, progression of kidney disease, initiation of dialysis, and death in patients with CKD and ESKD (Box 25.2) [8-11].
-Noticeably, the strength of association of depression with adverse outcomes is as high as some of the other comorbidities including diabetes mellitus, peripheral vascular disease, and congestive heart failure.
-Studies reported greater risk of death within 90 days of dialysis initiation in depressed as compared with non-depressed patients [8-11].
-Depression not only predicts adverse clinical outcomes, but also decreases QOL and aggravates sexual and physical dysfunction in patients with CKD and ESRD (Box 25.2) [12, 13].
-It is, therefore, important to identify and manage levels of depression and functional impairment without which such problems fail to remit spontaneously in untreated CKD and ESKD patients.
+The risk of death and hospitalization within a year doubles in ESKD patients on chronic dialysis with an interview-based clinical diagnosis of depression compared to those without it [4].
+In addition, a clinical diagnosis of depression may increase cumulative hospital days and number of admissions to the hospital by 30 % independent of other comorbidities (Box 23.2) [2].

-Box 25.2 Clinicians Must Know that Depressive Symptoms and a Clinical Diagnosis of Major Depressive Disorder in CKD and ESKD Patients Are Independent Predictors of Adverse Clinical and Patient-Centered Outcomes
+Box 23.2.
+Clinicians Must Know That Depressive Symptoms and a Clinical Diagnosis of Major Depressive Disorder in CKD and ESKD Patients Are Independently Associated with Adverse Clinical Outcomes